ginobaltazar7/66daysofdata/README.md

 # 66daysofdata

 In support of the #66daysofdata initiative and the data science community, this repo is a TIL collection of data engineering and data science code and experiments for 66 days+.
+Just updated 2025H1 - GenAI resources*

 *"Why 66 days?
 Because it is the average amount of days needed to establish a new habit.
 Creating solid data science habits is one of the most powerful things we can do to have longevity in this every dynamic field of technology.
 (Ken Jee)"*